Deciding to breastfeed is a wonderful decision for you and your baby. Start as soon as you can after birth.

 - cardiovascular disease

 Breastfeeding is also useful for birth spacing (how soon after pregnancy you get pregnant again).
+This is because it stops ovulation and delays the return of your periods.

 Benefits of extended breastfeeding

-Extended breastfeeding is sometimes called 'natural term breastfeeding'.
+Extended breastfeeding is sometimes called natural term breastfeeding.

 Breastfeeding your toddler beyond infancy:

-- promotes a strong attachment
+- promotes strong attachment

 - is a chance to have quality time together